Get Help Today(877) 648-4288

-The Monetary Value of Rehab vs. the Financial Cost of Addiction
+The Cost of Rehab Vs. The Financial Cost of Addiction

 The financial cost of addiction can far outweigh the cost of rehab.
 For individuals suffering from chronic substance use disorders (SUDs), it’s not uncommon to spend thousands of dollars a year to maintain an addiction.
 Additionally, the financial toll of alcoholism or a drug addiction spreads beyond the individual, affecting family, work, and society.